-Led by the tireless efforts of Campaign Chairs Andrea Cohen and David Matlow, and the Chair of UJA Women's Philanthropy, Alison Himel, along with our committed and passionate volunteers, United Jewish Appeal’s Campaign 2015, which saw an Advance Campaign begin in mid-March for donors in a position to make an early commitment, is resonating well with donors to strengthen Jewish life and assist Jews in need in Toronto, Israel and around the world.
+Led by the efforts of Campaign Chairs Karen Simpson Radomski and Harley Mintz, and the Chair of UJA Women's Philanthropy, Leslie Richmond, along with our committed and passionate volunteers, United Jewish Appeal’s Annual Campaign aims to strengthen Jewish life and assist Jews in need in Toronto, Israel, and around the world.

 UJA embraces Jews in need across the GTA, at every age and stage.
 Together with our network of partner agencies, UJA provides a safety net for thousands of our most vulnerable citizens, serving over 25,000 clients per year.
 For community members who need temporary support, we offer a "hand up" to lift them to a position of self-sufficiency.
 For thousands of others, our programs provide support services which vitally enrich their quality of life.

 The Intake Department at Jewish Family & Child (JF&CS) provides information and referrals to the community.
 In 2010 alone it answered the call of over 10,500 Jews in need including emergency calls regarding child welfare, women abuse, hospice and supplementary financial assistance.